Tolani-O/tolani-o.github.io/_pages/about.md

 Hi!
 I am a Pittsburgh based Ph.D. student, jointly in the [Machine Learning](https://www.ml.cmu.edu/) Department and the [Statistics and Datascience](https://www.cmu.edu/dietrich/statistics-datascience/) Department at [Carnegie Mellon University](https://www.cmu.edu/) (CMU).
 I am a member of the [NeuroStats](https://www.stat.cmu.edu/neurostats/) Research Group, and I am supervised by Prof. [Robert Kass](https://www.stat.cmu.edu/~kass/).
 I conduct research in Computational Neuroscience, with the broad aim of understanding the pathways by which different brain regions communicate with each other.
 In addition to furthering scientific knowledge about the functioning of the brain, this research has applications in Brain-Computer Interfaces (BCI), for example, in decoding neural signals in neural prosthetics.
-I am also interested more broadly in the analysis of non-linear dynamical systems.
+I am also interested more broadly in building ML/AI tools that can learn in small data regimes, and from data with low signal-to-noise ratio.

 In the summer of 2024, I interned at Meta reality labs, where I developed AI for neuro-motor interface technology.
 In 2023, I worked as a Machine Learning Engineer for Performance Photo, where I developed computer vision models to support efficient indexing and querying of large-scale image databases.